-If you’re unfamiliar with auto repair jargon, then you may find keeping up with your car maintenance a difficult task.
+If you’re unfamiliar with auto repair jargon, you may find keeping up with your car’s recommended maintenance schedule difficult.
 For example, oil changes are one of the most common ways to maintain your vehicle—but did you know different makes and models require certain types of motor oil to keep your engine healthy (and not void your factory warranty)?

 What Is Checked During an Oil Change?

 Oil is essential for keeping moving parts in your engine lubricated, as well as cleaning it and keeping it cool.
-During a standard oil change, the mechanic first drains it to change your oil filter then.
-Once a new filter is installed, they replace the oil in line with your manufacturer’s recommendations.
+During an oil change, the mechanic first drains it to change your oil filter.
+Then, once a new filter is installed, they replace the oil in line with your manufacturer’s recommendations.

-You’re typically offered around three types of oil varying in viscosity (thickness) to add to your vehicle:
+You’re typically offered around three types of engine oil varying in viscosity (thickness) to add to your vehicle.
+These can include:

-- Full-synthetic motor oil—Made entirely in a factory but is more refined and known to be better for your engine.
+- Full-Synthetic Oil: Made entirely in a factory but is more refined and known to be better for your engine.

-When deciding which to go for, always refer to your owner’s manual.
+Always refer to your owner’s manual when deciding which to go for.
 You may be tempted to spend the extra dollars on a new oil with additives, but it will not improve performance unless the manufacturer requires it.

-In addition to changing your oil, repair shops flag air filters that need replacing and give you a choice on whether or not you want a new one plopped in.
-You may not know that driving with a dirty or damaged air filter impacts your engine’s performance, blocking the flow of clean air and preventing fuel from burning correctly.
+In addition to changing your oil, repair shops will also identify air filters that need replacing and give you a choice on whether or not you want a new one installed.
+But why is this important?
+Well, you may not know that driving with a dirty or damaged engine air filter impacts your engine’s performance, blocking the flow of clean air and preventing fuel from burning correctly.

-Over time, the air filter becomes less effective at performing its job at filtering clean air into the engine, which can then impact your car’s overall performance.
-Plus, if the ‘check engine’ light recently came on, but no significant issues are its cause, a clogged-up air filter may have triggered the signal.
+Over time, the air filter becomes less effective at filtering clean air into the engine, impacting your car’s overall performance.
+Plus, if the check engine light recently came on, but no significant issues are its cause, a clogged-up air filter may have triggered the signal.

-Mechanics also check your power steering fluid to see if it needs a top off.
-Steering fluid transfers power to the hydraulic systems your vehicle uses to make turning the steering wheel a cinch—without it, you’d need to hit the gym every day to be able to turn a corner.
-As with your antifreeze, mechanics check your levels and top them up.
+ASE Certified technicians also check your power steering fluid to see if it needs a top off.
+Power steering fluid transfers power to the hydraulic systems your vehicle uses to make turning the steering wheel a cinch—without it, you’d need to hit the gym every day to be able to turn a corner.
+As with your antifreeze, technicians check your levels and top them up.

 When you apply pressure to your brake pedal, you apply pressure to your brake fluid.
 Because fluids are incompressible, the pressure is then transferred to your brakes, bringing your vehicle to a halt.

 If your brake fluid is low, you have to apply much more pressure than usual to slow down, which can be very dangerous.
-Your mechanic will check your brakes’ sensitivity and add more fluid if required to ensure you’re driving safely.
+The mechanic will check your brakes’ sensitivity during your oil change and add more fluid if required to ensure you’re driving safely.

-Some modern vehicles use ‘lifetime lubricated’ parts, but even then, it’s worth checking that they’re all in good shape.
+Some modern vehicles use ‘lifetime lubricated’ parts, but it’s worth checking that they’re all in good shape.

 Chassis lubrication involves looking at all the suspension bushings and joints, steering bars, sway joints, and U-joints.
 If needed, certain components will then be lubricated wherever required.